 Yep, all that and more so go check her post out for other tips and tricks.

 If you’re a brand new mum and you’re reading all of these thinking, they don’t apply to you yet as your clingy newborn is clearly in no position to help out and team up with you, then allow Leta of Attachment Mummy to help out.
 She’s detailed quite a few things that new mums can do.

 We love her recommendations regarding sling wear, 10-minute tasks and the all-important accepting other people’s help.
 We wish we’d read her post when our son was a newborn.
 It would’ve saved us a lot of aggravation.

 There you have it.
-Simple and easy to follow action steps that show you how to keep your house clean and organised.
+Simple and easy to follow action steps that show you how to keep your house clean and organized.

 The bad news?
 We have no excuses now, ladies and gents.
 Now that we know all these steps, we’ll just have to start doing it, no questions asked.

 What do you think?
 Did we miss anything?